NW Alabama Employers,

 NW-SCC believes that veterans & their dependents are entitled to all financial assistance & benefits accrued through service to their country.

-This partnership offers tuition scholarships to full-time (30+ hours) employees of business members of the Chambers of Commerce in the Shoals, Franklin, Lawrence & Winston counties.
+This partnership offers tuition scholarships to full-time (30+ hours) employees of business members of the Chambers of Commerce in the Shoals, Franklin, Lawrence & Winston counties, as well as Chamber employees.

 UNA's Center for Learning & Professional Development is the University’s primary means of extending its educational and training resources to employers seeking updated workplace skills and productivity-improving knowledge and to the non-traditional student, especially to adults seeking continued personal and professional development.